alejandropiuryp/covid19-data-engineering/README.md

 ![Screen Shot](images/architecture.png)

 This project is an example of a modern data stack.
-It is a basic ETL pipeline that contains the following stages:
+It is a basic ELT pipeline that contains the following stages:
 - Extraction: Web scraping of Wikipedia's page containing ranked lists of Spanish municipalities.
-- Transform: Tasks that will process the data into the Kimball model for analytics.
+- Load: Loading data into a data warehouse into the raw layer.
-- Load: Loading data into a data warehouse.
+- Transform: dbt is the T in the ELT.
+Include the **great expectations** in the source layer to validate data.
+After, we will transform the data to model it in a **Kimball** data mart.

 The orchestration tool will be in charge of the entire workflow.
 The goal is to showcase the data in a dashboard created by a BI tool like Tableau.